• Home

 Open seasonally, it features 30 agricultural and artisanal vendors.
 No imported goods here.
 You’re buying directly from a verified local grower or maker.

-You’ll find honey, maple syrup, freshly baked breads and goodies as well as rotisserie chicken, fresh-cut flowers, and churro donuts from our go-to for fabulous authentic Mexican food, La Mesita.
-You can even enjoy a wine tasting with Pillitteri Wines.
+You’ll find honey, maple syrup, freshly baked breads and goodies as well as rotisserie chicken, fresh-cut flowers, and churro donuts from producers such as La Mesita (Mexican food).

 Hours: Thursdays 9:00 am to 1:00 pm (May 20 to October 7, 2021).
 If you miss market day, stop by Lakefield Pantry (44 Queen St.) or The Market (112 Queen St.) as they’re both packed with top quality, locally-sourced food.